(with Zunda Winston Xu), June 2025

 Best Paper Award, USC Marshall PhD Conference in Finance

-We propose that public investors react differently to patent issuance depending on its novelty, and these misreactions exert real impacts on the firms' future innovations.
-First, using textual analyses of patent documents to measure patent novelty, we find that investors underreact to the issuance of path-breaking innovations while overreact to the trend-following ones.
-(Non-)novel issuance predicts a return drift (reversal) of around 1% in two years.
-Novel patent issuance predicts lower risk but positive forecast errors, consistent with a non-risk-based novelty mispricing mechanism.
-A bounded-rationality model, where investors cannot figure out the true novelty of a patent at issuance due to cognitive limits, explains the empirical patterns well.
-Second, using exogenous distraction shocks, such as earthquakes, we present causal evidence that following disappointing returns, novel firms shift innovation directions from novelty-seeking to copycatting.
-The findings highlight that investors' misreactions to patent novelty impact firms' future innovation directions by steering them away from higher-valued, groundbreaking research.
+We propose that investors misreact differently to technological innovations based on novelty, and that these misreactions exert a real impact on firms' future innovations.
+First, using textual measures of novelty, we find that investors underreact to the issuance of path-breaking innovations but overreact to trend-following ones.
+Novel patent issuance predicts lower risk and positive forecast errors, consistent with a non-risk-based mispricing mechanism.
+A model where boundedly-rational investors are unsure about the true novelty of a patent at issuance, explains the empirical patterns well.
+Second, using exogenous distraction shocks, such as sensational news, we present causal evidence that, after disappointing returns to patent news, novel firms shift from creating and following up on novel innovations to copycatting.
+The findings highlight that investors' misreactions to patent novelty steer innovation away from higher-valued, groundbreaking research.

 (with Leland Bybee), September 2023